udaan-iitt/editions/2024_Summer/discussion-on-defence-with-mr-r-muralidharan.md

 He was very impressed by the question and said:

 > “Security of systems is very important.
 In the military, there's this net-centric warfare.
 That means all weapon systems are connected/networked.
 So, one weapon system is not independently functioning.
 We have a network, a command-and-control centre, sensors and shooters, and there is a chain of events that is happening.
 Somebody's observing.
 Somebody's acting.
 The OODA loop.
 The sensor is there; the shooter is there; the shooter is the gun or a rocket system which has to work in synchronisation.
 So, there is a network of systems from sensor to shooter - from gun to tank, you name it.
 Right?
 So, your security becomes a big and critical issue.
-Security is a big issue when it's a network system and vulnerable to hacking.
+Security is a big issue when it's a networked system and vulnerable to hacking.
 So, there's a need to adopt the concept called SecOps for development of Systems.”

 Now SecOps might sound like something straight out of a sci-fi movie, but it is just a variant of DevOps and stands for Secure Development of Systems with security right from scratch rather than wrapping it at the end.
 This ensures security at all levels during the design phase itself.